Necior/hackembler/README.md

   0;JMP
 ```

-The above program is translated to the following 20 16-bit instructions:
+The above program is translated to the following twenty 16-bit instructions:

 ```
 0000000000000000